 How to Cook Under Blade Steak

 If you are looking to marinate and grill a steak—an under blade is a good cut at a reasonable price.
 Although it is considered tender, the relatively lean meat should be marinated in a flavorful mixture with an acid, such as vinegar, wine, or lemon juice, for at least two hours before being cooked, regardless of the method.
 The under blade steak can be grilled hot and fast, though anything over medium doneness is going to lead to a tough and dry cut of meat.
 The under blade steak is a good cut for braising, as well as for making into kebabs, fajitas, and stir-fry.

 What Does Under Blade Steak Taste Like?

-The under blade steak has excellent flavor; it is nice and beefy tasting, and if there is a decent amount of marbling, will have a butteriness to it.
-Don't expect this cut to taste as rich as a rib-eye, but considering it is an inexpensive piece of meat, you are getting good flavor for the price.
+The under blade steak has excellent flavor; it is nice and beefy tasting, and if there is a decent amount of marbling, it will have a butteriness to it.
+Don't expect this cut to taste as rich as a rib-eye, but considering it is an inexpensive piece of meat, you are getting a good flavor for the price.

 Under Blade Steak Recipes

-If the piece of under blade has a generous amount of a fat, then a few hours in a marinade and a quick turn on the grill is all you need.
+If the piece of under blade has a generous amount of fat, then a few hours in a marinade and a quick turn on the grill is all you need.
 But since this cut is so adaptable, there are a variety of recipes that would also be good choices.